Targretin Gel Side Effects

 Generic Name: bexarotene topical

-Note: This document contains side effect information about bexarotene topical.
-Some of the dosage forms listed on this page may not apply to the brand name Targretin Gel.
+Note: This page contains side effects data for the generic drug bexarotene topical.
+It is possible that some of the dosage forms included below may not apply to the brand name Targretin Gel.

 For the Consumer